 2) Get outside on bad weather days

 I was really bummed to see rain during my short 5 day trip but it was actually the perfect time to see the city without the crowds.
-My boyfriend was adamant about not going to Times Square but I managed to convenience him and was able to see the magical lights without the crazy crowds of tourists.
-We also got to stroll through Bryant Park all to ourselves which was a really nice break from the big city.
+I visited Times Square and able to see the magical lights without the crazy crowds of tourists.
 So although you might be tempted to go to a museum or hole up in a mall, try going to tourist sites that may be too crowded normally instead.

 3) Shopping Tips on 5th Avenue